McIndi/mast.installer/mast/installer/files/contrib/templates/product-sheet.md

 ### Description

-* McIndi’s Automated Solutions Tool (MAST) for IBM DataPower is a comprehensive Dev/Ops solution (administration, management, operations, monitoring, automation and deployment) designed specifically for the IBM DataPower product line.
+* McIndi's Automated Solutions Tool (MAST) for IBM DataPower is a comprehensive Dev/Ops solution (administration, management, operations, monitoring, automation and deployment) designed specifically for the IBM DataPower product line.